,

 Paid For My Silence – Karen’s Story

-Trigger warning: this story is about abuse.
+Trigger warning: This story is about abuse.

 One day, she got mad at him.